sara-sabr/technology-budgeting/handbook.md

 ### Think about risk in a new way

-Over the past several decades, government agencies have turned away from using in-house staff, relying on outside vendors to build their mission-critical technology.
+Over the past several decades, governments have turned away from using in-house staff, relying on outside vendors to build their mission-critical technology.
 The decisions to do this were based on trade-offs that seemed like lower-risk options — often driven by limited capacity and promises of cheaper "off the shelf" tools offered by government contractors.

-However we’ve learned from examples such as Phoenix that, while government can easily outsource the work of creating new technology systems, it cannot outsource the risk of failure.<sup id="reference-9"><a href="#footnote-9">9</a></sup> Projects that go wrong reflect back on their agencies, not solely on contractors or software providers.
+However we’ve learned from examples such as Phoenix that, while government can easily outsource the work of creating new technology systems, it cannot outsource the risk of failure.<sup id="reference-9"><a href="#footnote-9">9</a></sup> Projects that go wrong reflect back on the government, not solely on contractors or software providers.

-Government is ultimately accountable for its mission, so agencies need to have control of and responsibility for the projects that support that mission.
-The problem an IT budget request aims to solve is not a technical problem; it is a problem related to fulfilling the agency’s mission, and technology is simply a means to that end.
+Government is ultimately accountable for its mission, so departments and agencies need to have control of and responsibility for the projects that support that mission.
+The problem an IT budget request aims to solve is not a technical problem; it is a problem related to fulfilling the organization's mission, and technology is simply a means to that end.

-This doesn’t mean agencies need to do all the work in-house; however, it does mean agencies need to set clear expectations about human outcomes and technical standards related to data security, use, interoperability, monitoring, and evaluation.
+This doesn’t mean government need do all the work in-house; however, it does mean government organizations need to set clear expectations about human outcomes and technical standards related to data security, use, interoperability, monitoring, and evaluation.

-Technical knowledge is cheap and abundant, but knowing how to run a state agency is a rare and valuable skill.
+Technical knowledge is cheap and abundant, but knowing how to run a federal department is a rare and valuable skill.
 Government must embrace and own its responsibility and risk of failure, recognizing that technology vendors are hired only to help and should be easily replaceable if they don’t deliver.

 #### Checklist

-- [ ] The project has a dedicated, empowered product owner who is an employee of the mission agency — not a contractor, and not an employee of the state’s IT agency
+- [ ] The project has a dedicated, empowered product owner who is an employee of the goverment organization — not a contractor, and not an employee of the state’s IT agency
 - [ ] Stakeholders recognize that the existing approach (waterfall development) fails the majority of the time, and that moving to agile development and modular procurement is, in fact, significantly less risky
 - [ ] Stakeholders regard outside vendors as interchangeable tools to accomplish a goal, rather than as the "owners" of a project or its outcome